 Finally, the short and sweet Langtang Valley Trek is an entertaining affair to the north of Kathmandu.
 A 7-8 hour long drive concludes at Sybrubensi, the trailhead of the trek.
 Trekking along the Langtang River trekkers reach Langtang Village.
 Finally, the trek settles at Kyanjin Gompa where a rich blend of nature and culture awaits.
 Langtang National Park decorates the trails inhabited by Tamang and Tibetan communities.

 Trekking in Nepal, usually, involves high-altitude ventures.
 As such, Everest Base Camp Trek and all the aforementioned treks also fall under the same criteria.
 Everest Base Camp itself lies at an altitude of 5364 meters.
 However, Kalapatthar, at 5545 meters, is the highest point on the EBC Trek.
 Similarly, Annapurna Base Camp is the highest point on the ABC Trek.
 The base camp is situated at an altitude of 4130 meters.
 Pangpema, the highest point on the Kanchenjunga Base Camp Trek, sits at a staggering altitude of 5143 meters.
-Likewise, Larkya La Pass (5160m)on the Manaslu Circuit Trek and Kyanjin Gompa (3860m) on the Langtang Valley Trek is the highest points on their respective treks.
+Likewise, Larkya-La Pass (5106m)on the Manaslu Circuit Trek and Kyanjin Gompa (3860m) on the Langtang Valley Trek are the highest points on their respective treks.

 Weather and Temperature Variation

 Since all the treks along with the EBC Trekexplore high altitudes, all of these have some similarities in weather and temperature.
 All these trekking adventures drop the temperature when the trekkers head to a higher altitude.